barrel/barrel-dev-best-practices/platforms/shopify/theming.md

 ### 📍 4.
 Workflow
 #### Environments
-- All environments are declared in the `config.yml` file located in the `/dist` directory of the project with those informations:
+- All environments are declared in the `config.yml` file:

 ```
   theme_id: